Effective Date: October 8, 2007 - Revised: May 5, 2014

 Specifically, the charge for this team is to:

-- Assess situations involving students of concern in the University community
+1. Assess situations involving individuals of concern in the University community

-- Consult with administration, faculty, staff and other students affected by the student of concern
+2. Consult with administration, faculty, staff and other students affected by the individual.

-- Assist in developing strategies, provide guidance, or make referrals
+3. Assist in developing strategies, provide guidance, or make referrals.